McNeill (surname)

 McNeill is a Scottish and Irish surname.
 The name McNeill is often associated with the islands of Gigha and Colonsay.
 The name is considered a sub-sept of Clan MacNeill, which is historically associated with the island of Barra in the outer Hebrides.
-The Gaelic patronymic meaning of McNeill is 'Son of Neil'.
+The Irish and Scottish Gaelic patronymic meaning of McNeill is 'Son of Neil'.
 The annals of ulster claim Lóegaire mac Néill as King of Tara or High King of Ireland.
+The name Neil or Neill derives from the Irish Niall which is of disputed derivation.
+The Irish name may be derived from words meaning "cloud", "passionate", "victory", "honour" or "champion" As a surname, Neil is traced back to Niall of the Nine Hostages who was an Irish king and eponymous ancestor of the Uí Néill and MacNeil kindred.
+Most authorities cite the meaning of Neil in the context of a surname as meaning "champion".

 List

 Notable people with the surname include: